Business energy procurement strategies

 At the heart of every energy procurement strategy is ensuring that competitive contracts are secured for each MPAN and MPRN before the termination window closes.

-Business energy suppliers offer the following tariffs that fix the unit cost per kWh of energy consumed for terms between one and three years:
+Business energy suppliers offer the following tariffs that fix the unit cost per kWh of energy consumed for terms between one and five years:

 - Fixed energy tariff – The unit rate per kWh is entirely fixed throughout the contract.